6 min read

-5 Ways To Raise Quality Awareness At Your Site – How Many Of These Are You ACTUALLY Doing?
+5 Ways To Raise Quality Awareness At Your Site

 But you want to make things different this time.

-You probably want to build a great relationship with your Client and his representatives, you would like to focus on engaging your workforce into a “quality” and “Right First Time” culture, promote a proactive approach within the construction teams and finally handover and complete a great project.
+You probably want to build a great relationship with your Client and their representatives, you would like to focus on engaging your workforce into a “quality” and “Right First Time” culture, promote a proactive approach within the construction teams and finally handover and complete a great project.
 Awesome!

 But…how could you achieve all these after all…?

-Here’s 5 things you could actually start doing :
+Here are 5 things you could actually start doing :

 1. Carry out “Quality Induction” briefings to everyone working on site (yes, from day 1)

 Till recently I wasn’t sure if that really helps.
-But believe me…it does!

 Safety inductions are (in many places of the world) a legal requirement for everyone entering a construction site.
 But what about Quality?